Giftedx/paperboy/CODEBASE_ANALYSIS.md

 ### 3.1.
 Enhance Test Coverage
 *   **Current Status:** The `tests/` directory exists, and some tests are present (e.g., `test_config.py`, `test_email_sender.py`, `test_storage.py`, `test_thumbnail.py`, etc.).
 However, a detailed review of test coverage for edge cases and complex logic within each module was not performed during this analysis phase.
 *   **Recommendations:**
-    *   **`website.py`:** This is a critical and complex module.
-Implement comprehensive tests, likely involving:
-        *   Mocking `requests.Session` and `playwright` interactions to simulate various website responses (successful login, failed login, different page structures, download success/failure).
-        *   Testing different selector configurations.
-    *   **`thumbnail.py`:** While some tests exist, expand to cover:
-        *   All fallback scenarios (PyMuPDF -> pdf2image).
-        *   Handling of corrupted or non-standard PDF/HTML files.
-        *   Different output formats and quality settings.
-    *   **`gui_app.py`:** Testing Flask applications can involve using the Flask test client.
-Focus on:
-        *   Backend logic of routes (e.g., form processing, API endpoints like `/progress`, `/preview_data`).
-        *   Authentication/authorization if any were to be added.
-        *   Interaction with `main.py` and other modules.
-    *   **`main.py`:** Test the main pipeline logic, possibly by mocking the core functions from other modules to verify orchestration flow and error handling.
-    *   **Coverage Analysis:** Integrate a tool like `coverage.py` to measure test coverage and identify untested code paths.

 ### 3.2.
 Refine Configuration Handling
 *   **Current Status:** `config.py` is robust. `config.yaml` is used for settings.
 *   **Recommendations:**